ch-stark/blogapplicationsetsglobalnamespace/blog.md

 ## What resources are provided out of the box

 Starting with RHACM 2.6  there is a namespace called `open-cluster-management-global-set` and a `ManagedClusterSetBinding` called `global` to bind the global ManagedClusterSet to the `open-cluster-management-global-set` namespace.
-You can read [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global)
+You can read more [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global) in the documentation.

-See here how the `global` ClusterSet looks like.
-While you can only assign a Cluster to a single ClusterSet, each Cluster is also part of the Global-ClusterSet so in the below example 9 Clusters (always all in the fleet) are assigned to it.
+See below how the `global` ClusterSet looks like.
+While you can only assign a Cluster to a single ClusterSet, each Cluster is also part of the `global` ClusterSet so in the below example 9 Clusters (always all in the fleet) are assigned to it.

 ```
 oc get ManagedClusterSet global -oyaml